maxrossi91/moni-align/README.md

 ```

 > [!WARNING]
 > Do not run make -j.
-There are some implicit dependencies between the subprojects that moni-align builds and running make in parallel will cause the whole build to fail.
+There are some implicit dependencies between the subprojects that moni-align builds and running make in parallel will cause the build to fail.

 2. Run the `moni` help command
 ```
 ./moni -h
 ```

+> [!NOTE]
+> The project contains legacy commands.
+See the Legacy Commands section for more details.

 # Example